p2ppsr/authrite-utils/README.md

 # authrite-utils

-This package offers essential utility functions used by [authrite-js](https://github.com/p2ppsr/authrite-js) for tasks like mutual authentication.
+This package offers essential utility functions used by [authrite-js](https://github.com/p2ppsr/authrite-js) and [authrite-express](https://github.com/p2ppsr/authrite-express) for tasks like mutual authentication.
 Additionally, it provides a valuable resource for those looking to implement the Authrite specification on a communication channel not yet supported.

 ## API